 I was recently alerted to the noise going on in the popular press around the use and promotion of dietary supplements/weight loss products by celebrities.
 It’s not something I would usually comment on, but after a bit of research I realised there’s an important take home message.
 I’ll get to that but first, some background.

-Wow, there’s a fair bit of animosity here, I thought, these weight loss products must be really harmful.
+There are a number of articles in the popular press about the Kardashians and their promotion of diet supplements.
+There’s a fair bit of animosity out there.
+I thought, these weight loss products must be really harmful.

 I had a look at the offending products from The Flat Tummy company that have been promoted by the Kardashians and … well I was quite impressed if I’m honest.
 All natural, vegan ingredients.
 The shakes contain an impressive array of goodness and they have even included natural or synthesised versions of nutrients that generally come in heftier doses from animals, such as vitamin B12 and iron.
 It’s essentially a protein shake – if it helps you to fill a gap between meals and keeps you full once a day then it’s probably beneficial to weight loss.
 But just to be clear, the weight isn’t going to fall off you – it’s just that this might be a convenient way feel full without putting away too many calories.